Our Blog - Secantor Business Services

 • What happens in the first few months?

-While every business is different, the first 90 days of a fractional CFO engagement are typically focused on one core objective:
+These are exactly the right questions to ask.
+While every business is different, the first 90 days of a fractional CFO engagement are typically focused on one core objective: providing stronger financial visibility, commercial insight and strategic support to help directors make better decisions.

 Why Businesses Bring in a Fractional CFO